-- Best refrigerator for limited space: GE GLE12HSLSS
+- Best refrigerator for limited space: GE GLE12HSPSS

 - Best budget refrigerator: GE French Door GNE25JMKES

-This 11.3-cubic-foot bottom-mount fridge comes in fingerprint resistant stainless steel, so it’ll maintain its stylish appearance.
+This 11.9-cubic-foot bottom-mount fridge measures 24 inches across (an excellent choice for narrow spaces), with high-quality, fingerprint-resistant stainless steel, so it’ll maintain its stylish appearance.
 It has reversible doors, making it even easier to fit the fridge in a smaller space.
-Plus, it’s counter-depth, which makes it fit flush with most counters and gives it a built-in look.
+Plus, it’s counter-deep, which makes it fit flush with most counters and gives it a built-in look.

 Sensors in the fridge monitor and automatically adjust temperature and humidity levels, and Max Cool and Fast Cool options allow you to create the optimal cooling environment for your foods.
-This might not be the right fridge for you if you have a large family and you cook at home a lot, but for those with smaller kitchens or those who regularly eat away from home, this fridge is a solid option.
+Themight not be the best fridge for you if you have a large family and you cook at home a lot, but for those with smaller kitchens or who regularly eat away from home, this fridge is a solid option.

 Why we chose the GE French Door GE GNE25JMKES:

-Behind the sleek doors, you will find a water dispenser, while a drawer in the freezer fills up with ice so you don’t have to make it yourself.
+This fridge is well-stocked with features.
+Behind those sleek doors, you’ll find a water dispenser, while a drawer in the freezer fills up with ice, so you don’t have to make it yourself.
 Its crisp LED lighting helps you see inside the 24.8-cubic-foot interior (17.5 in the fridge, 7.3 in the freezer).
-We’ve seen some larger-capacity fridges with smaller freezers than that, trading it for more fresh food space.
-There are two humidity-controlled drawers, so you can choose settings for fruits or vegetables.
-Another full-width drawer has temperature controls for cold or coldest.
+That freezer is particularly large, making this fridge a good choice for those who like to keep a large stock of frozen goods.
+There are two humidity-controlled drawers, so you can choose settings for fruits or vegetables, plus another full-width drawer with temperature controls for cold or coldest.

 If a recent grocery trip takes the fridge from empty to stuffed, the Turbo Cool button can help bring it back down to the correct temperature.
 The 6-gallon bins are adjustable, and a “quick space” shelf folds underneath to accommodate taller items.
 The glass shelves and clear bins will help you keep track of your food, too.

-A nice french door fridge for the price, it’s a steal when it goes on sale.
+A nice French door fridge for the price, the when it goes on sale.is a steal

 Researching and buying tips